 - Adequately sized bed and adequate hanging and drawer space for clothes

-- A sufficiently spacious bedroom with natural light, equipped with an adequately sized
+- A sufficiently spacious bedroom with natural light

 - Appropriate privacy from members of the opposite sex